gichimux/password_locker_1.1/README.md

 short code| result expected
 ----------------------------------
-    cc    | creates a new account
+    ca    | creates a new account
     ln    | logs user out
     ex    | exits the application

-after account creation other further shortcodes enable more functionality
+After account creation other further shortcodes enable more functionality

 # TECHNOLOGIES USED